The Hunger Games (film): Plot

-Later, Rue finds Katniss and helps her recover; the two become allies and friends.
-Rue distracts the Careers while Katniss destroys a stockpile of their supplies by triggering mines guarding it.
-However, Marvel later finds and impales Rue with his spear before Katniss shoots him dead.
-She comforts Rue by singing, and after she dies, adorns her body with flowers, inciting a riot in District 11.

-Panem president Coriolanus Snow is greatly displeased with how things are turning out— the Games are designed to dissipate dissent, not focus it—and warns Seneca Crane, who runs the Games, to "be careful".
+Later, Rue finds Katniss, helps her recover, and they become friends.
+Rue distracts the Careers while Katniss destroys their stockpile of supplies.
+Marvel finds and fatally wounds Rue before Katniss shoots him dead.
+She comforts Rue with song and, after Rue's death, decorates her body with flowers, before giving a three-finger salute.
+These actions trigger a riot in District 11, greatly displeasing Panem's president, Coriolanus Snow — the Games are designed to dissipate dissent, not focus it — and he warns Seneca Crane, the lead game master of the Hunger Games, to "be careful".
 Haymitch persuades Crane to allow two victors if they are from the same district, suggesting it would appease the audience.

-Katniss finds Peeta severely wounded and takes him to a cave.
-When it is announced that what each survivor needs most will be provided at the Cornucopia, Katniss leaves to get medicine for him, despite his protests.
-She is ambushed and pinned by Clove, who gloats about Rue's death.
-Before Clove can kill her, Thresh, District 11's male tribute, appears and kills Clove.
-He spares Katniss once for what she did for Rue.
-The medicine heals Peeta overnight.
+Katniss finds Peeta severely wounded and hides him in a cave.
+An announcement is made that one item each survivor needs most will be provided at the Cornucopia.
+Katniss leaves despite Peeta's protests.
+She retrieves her item, medicine for Peeta, but is ambushed and pinned by Clove, who gloats about Rue's death.
+Thresh, District 11's male tribute, appears and kills Clove but spares Katniss just once for having helped Rue.
+The medicine Katniss brings back heals Peeta's wound overnight.

-While hunting, Katniss hears a cannon blast signaling a death.
-She rushes to Peeta, who unknowingly collected deadly nightlock berries.
+While hunting, Katniss hears a cannon blast signalling a tribute death.
+She rushes back to find Peeta, who unknowingly collected deadly nightlock berries.
 They find the District 5 girl dead from eating the berries after secretly watching Peeta.
-With only four tributes remaining, Crane unleashes genetically-engineered dog-like Mutts, which kill Thresh.
+With only four tributes remaining, Crane unleashes genetically engineered dog-like Mutts, which kill Thresh.

-Katniss, Peeta, and Cato, the last survivors, flee to the roof of the Cornucopia.
-Cato holds Peeta hostage until Katniss shoots his hand, enabling Peeta to push Cato down among the Mutts.
+Katniss, Peeta, and Cato, the last survivors, flee to the top of the Cornucopia.
+Cato holds Peeta as a human shield until Katniss shoots his hand with an arrow, enabling Peeta to push Cato down to the Mutts.
 Katniss then shoots Cato dead in a coup de grâce.
 Suddenly, Crane revokes the two-victor rule change.
-Peeta urges Katniss to shoot him, but Katniss suggests they eat nightlock berries instead and deprive the Capitol of a winner.
-Just before they do, Hunger Games announcer Claudius Templesmith declares them co-victors.
+Peeta urges Katniss to shoot him, but to deprive the Capitol a winner, she convinces Peeta that they both eat the nightlock berries.
+Just before they can, they are declared co-victors.

-Afterward, Haymitch warns Katniss about the powerful enemies she has made.
-Snow has Crane locked in a room containing only nightlock berries.
+Later, Haymitch warns Katniss that she has made powerful enemies.
+Snow has Crane locked in a room containing only nightlock berries, as Katniss and Peeta return to District 12.